CNN-based Ego-Motion Estimation for Fast MAV Maneuvers: EVALUATION

 \section{EVALUATION}

-We use the 4th network of Table \ref{self-sup} for evaluation and comparison to traditional feature-based methods.
-We use MATLAB functions for feature detection and matching.
-Note that one can get more points by tuning the parameters of feature detection.
+The 4th network of Table \ref{self-sup} is chosen for evaluation and comparison to traditional feature-based methods.
+Note that the network is trained only with the simulation dataset described in subsection \ref{section:DatasetGeneration} without any fine-tuning to highlight the generalizability.
+We use MATLAB functions for traditional feature detection and matching.
+More feature points can be detected by tuning the parameters of the functions.
 Here we only show the results of the default parameters.
-If enough points are detected, 50 uniformly distributed ones are selected.
-The translation is obtained by calculating the similarity matrix (with known in-plane rotation, 3 degrees of freedom left) based on linear least squares and random sample consensus (RANSAC).
+50 uniformly distributed ones are selected when there are enough detected features.
+The translation is obtained by calculating the similarity matrix (with known in-plane rotation, 3 DoF left) based on linear least squares and random sample consensus (RANSAC).